nanoporetech/cronkite/README.md

 Streams are a special type of component in that they __*do not*__ render any UI elements.
 They do however, emit events (usually `CustomEvent` types) with corresponding payloads that can be consumed by `components` via `listen` as described above.

-There are (at the time of writing) three configurable data stream components available in Cronkite:
+There are (at the time of writing) two configurable data stream components available in Cronkite:
   1. [cronk-poll-datastream](src/components/cronk-poll-datastream/readme.md)
-  3. [cronk-socketio-datastream](src/components/cronk-socketio-datastream/readme.md) - very much a prototype

 ### 1. [cronk-poll-datastream](src/components/cronk-poll-datastream/readme.md)